 - 6253.
 Coordinating Technology (3).
 Pr., graduate standing.
 This course examines the role of leadership as it relates to the implementation of educational technology and is designed to apply the skills and knowledge needed to direct the use of learning technologies in a variety of educational settings.
 Students taking this course will be exposed to a range of concepts and components related to the coordination and direction of technology facilities and resources in industry and/or a K-12 setting. - 6300.
 Education in Culturally Diverse Environments (3).
 Pr., graduate standing.
 Effective teaching in multicultural and diverse environments.
 Includes content and strategies in classroom management, curriculum and instructional techniques for elementary, middle school and secondary teachers. - 6610.
 Research in Education (3).
 Pr., graduate standing.
 A basic research course designed to evaluate research design, methods and experimentation in education and related areas. - 6650.
 Applied Educational Statistics (3).
 Pr., graduate standing.
 An introductory statistics course for graduate students in education.
 Emphasis on fundamental statistical concepts. - 6800.
 Measurement and Evaluation in Teaching (3).
 Pr., graduate standing, one methods course.
 Methods, procedures and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor and affective areas.
 May be taught concurrently with FNDS 4800. - 6902.
 Studies in Educational Foundations (1-3).
 Pr., graduate standing.
 Supervised independent study of issues, problems and trends affecting educational theorizing and practice.
 Emphasis on application of knowledge from social sciences to predict and resolve educational problems.
 Maximum credit 3 hours. - 6952.
-Seminar in Humanistic and Behavioral Studies (1-3).
+Seminar in FNDS (3-9).
 Pr., graduate standing.
-An analysis of selected topics in the humanistic and behavioral studies component of teacher education.
-Maximum credit 3 hours.
+An analysis of selected topics in the secondary education area of specialization in foundations of education.
+Maximum credit 9 hours. - 7000 Action Research in Instructional Technology (3).
+Pr., FNDS 7650, graduate standing.
+This course is designed to prepare candidates for action research in their school environment.
+In this course, candidates will design individual research that applies to their area of specialty and can be applied to their classroom, school, or school system. - 7100 Technology and Adult Learning Theory (3).
+Pr., graduate standing.
+This course will examine adult learning theory and characteristics of the adult learner.
+In addition, it will explore the theoretical and practical issues of adult learning theory and research while exploring current trends and advancements in adult learning.